shoebot/shoebot/README.md

 If you don't use virtualenvwrapper follow these instructions after installing the dependencies.

-    # make a new virtualenv environment
+    # make a new virtualenv environment using pypy
-    virtualenv shoebot-env
+    virtualenv shoebot-env -p `which pypy`

     # activate it
     source shoebot-env/bin/activate